-- Enterprising Waters: New York’s Erie Canal (Phase One) – open through October 20, 2019
+- Enterprising Waters: New York’s Erie Canal (Phase One) – open through October 20, 2019; phase two scheduled to open later in 2018.

 As always, Museum scientists and historians continue to conduct fascinating research.
 Check our Research and Collections webpage to learn more about what our scientists and historians have been working on.